Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Floquet band structure

 \section{Floquet band structure}

 Now we have obtained the effective static Hamiltonian

 describing the stroboscopic nature of our Floquet system, which includes the original interaction and a single-particle part corrected by driving.
 Before we dive into the interaction induced many-body physics, let us first analyze the properties of the Floquet bands.
-In the following, we focus on the valence band below the CNP.
+To be concrete, we focus on the Floquet valence bands below the CNP.
+Because the bands in opposite valleys carry the same Chern number and their dispersion can be related by the ${\bf k}\rightarrow -{\bf k}$ transformation, we only need to consider a single valley.

-In Fig.~\ref{fig:SPminusU}, we present the indirect band gap $\Delta_{\rm SP}$ and bandwidth $W_{\rm SP}$ of the valence band as functions of $\theta$ and $P$.
+In Fig.~\ref{fig:SPminusU}, we present the indirect band gap $\Delta_{\rm SP}$ and bandwidth $W_{\rm SP}$ of the valence band in a single valley as functions of $\theta$ and $P$.
 For most parameters that we consider, we find positive $\Delta_{\rm SP}$, meaning that the Floquet valence band is isolated from other bands at these parameters.
 However, there are some lines in the $(\theta,P)$ space along which the band gap vanishes.
 After calculating the Chern number $C$ of the Floquet valance band, we find these gap-vanishing lines correspond to the transition between $C=-1$ and $C=0$ (Fig.~\ref{fig:ChernN}).
 In the parameter range that we consider, the largest band gaps appear in the topological $C=-1$ case.